PENN STATE BEHREND

 242 BURKE CENTER

 ERIE PA 16563

-Mr. Brian Young is associate professor of Plastics Engineering Technology at Penn State Behrend.
+Mr. Brian Young is an associate professor of Engineering in the Plastics Engineering Technology department at Penn State Behrend.
 He received both the B.S. in Plastics Engineering Technology 1995 and the MFGSE, Master's in Manufacturing Engineering 2005, from Penn State Behrend.
 Prior to his employment at Penn State Behrend he worked for Omni Plastics and as an adjunct faculty member in our plastics program from 1996-2001.
 Mr. Young came to Penn State Behrend with sixteen years of industry experience.

 Mr. Young is a member of the Society of Plastics Engineers SPE and the American Society for Engineering Education.
 He was awarded the College Teaching Workshop Certificate from Penn State Behrend's Center for Teaching and Educational Technologies in 2006.
 Mr. Young also received the Council of Fellows Excellence in Teaching Award in 2007.

 - Advanced Injection Molding